rhyek/react-service-locator/README.md

 ## Stateful Services

-Stateful services are like normal services with the added functionality of being able to manage internal state and be compatible with reactivity.
+Stateful services are like normal services with the added functionality of being able to manage internal state and trigger re-renders when necessary.
 Let's modify our service and see how this works:

 ```ts
 import { Injectable, Inject, StatefulService } from 'react-service-locator';